Secular alternative 12 Steps without God: The Proactive Twelve Steps

 Original wording (AA): Made a searching and fearless moral inventory of ourselves.

-I dig deeper into these patterns.
-I seek to understand the emotional logic that is behind them.
+I look at my behavior patterns with compassion, to understand the emotional logic behind them.

 Original wording (AA): Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.